-The judges for the HD will be:
+The judges for the Hack Day will be:

-Raniere Silva, Software Sustainability Institute
+Rachael Ainsworth, Software Sustainability Institute

-James Graham, Software Sustainability Institute
+Shoaib Sufi, Software Sustainability Institute

 Mario Antonioletti, Software Sustainability Institute

-Judges will visit each team during the following day, see how they are doing, offer advice and ask questions.
-They may also prod you to start writing up your presentation and thinking about your demo of the HD work you have been doing to try and offset the ‘just one more commit’ urge that can set into a team as presentation/demo time approaches.
+Judges will visit each team during the Hack Day, see how they are doing, offer advice and ask questions.
+They may also prod you to start writing up your presentation and thinking about your demo of the work you have been doing to try and offset the ‘just one more commit’ urge that can set into a team as presentation/demo time approaches.
 Judges may make notes on the teams they are visiting to help assess teamwork, they may also visit you more than once during the day.

 All decisions of the judges with regards to marking and prize giving are final and neither they nor the Institute will entertain any appeals.